 Overall we feel the University should not be outsourcing its staff to maximise the generation of profit and maintain that the Hotel and Conference park should be brought back in-house.

 Currently, the University of Birmingham has approximately 35,000 students, and only 4 FTE counsellors.
-According to the HEPI (Higher Education Policy Institute) report in 2016, universities ought to maintain a student-to-counsellor ratio of 1 : 1,358; however, the UoB ratio is 1 : 8,750.
-The University has therefore failed in caring for its students, and needs an urgent plan to recruit 21 more counselling staff (FTE), and counselling should be provided in-house.
+According to the HEPI (Higher Education Policy Institute) report in 2016, universities ought to maintain a student-to-counsellor ratio of 1 : 1,358; however, the University of Birmingham ratio is 1 : 8,750.
+The University has therefore failed in caring for its students and needs an urgent plan to recruit 21 more counselling staff (FTE), and counselling should be provided in-house.

-The University is consistently operating below its allocated number of spaces, which is the cause of a great deal of stress to those staff who need to drive onto campus either every day or occasionally.
+The University is consistently operating below its allocated number of spaces, which is the cause of a great deal of stress to those staff who need to drive onto campus.
 Furthermore, large swathes of new and existing car parks are being set up as “purple permit” only car parks in an attempt to commit staff to driving onto campus every day, rather than taking public transport when they are able to.
-The lowest paid staff at the University were previously exempted from car parking charges and even though their pay has not increased a great deal in real terms they are now expected to pay parking fees if they use car parks within the charging periods.
+The lowest paid staff at the University were previously exempted from car parking charges and even though their pay has not increased in real terms they are now expected to pay parking fees if they use car parks within the charging periods.
 Finally, we are concerned that the distribution of “blue badge” spaces is no longer fit for purpose due to the sheer level of construction work on campus.
-We demand that the university commits to:
+We demand that the University commits to:

 We support UNITE's Period Dignity Campaign and echo their calls for access to sanitary products in the workplace and schools to be as normal as having access to things such as toilet roll https://unitetheunion.org/perioddignity

 Guarantee that the opportunity to enrol on the University’s HEA accredited PGCHE will be made available to all teaching staff